 It's too difficult in the context of today's brief presentation to go through all the ins and outs of that integrated employer theory, but it is something to talk about with legal counsel if you are close.

-So, let's assume it’s April 1 and that you have 500 or less employees, this law only becomes relevant for employees that cannot telework.
+The law only becomes relevant for employees that cannot telework.
 So, there's a big misconception out there right now that's floating around the media.
 Just about anyone can claim paid sick leave or expanded FMLA benefits.
 That is 100% not true.

 For those of you who operate businesses where employees can easily work remotely in the majority of circumstances: those employees will not be eligible for the paid sick leave or expanded FMLA benefits.